rongali-naidu/ai-data-discovery-agent/README.md

 2. Set up S3 Bucket for storing metadata details required for setting up the Knowledge base
 3. Deploy the Lambda functions with the handler code from `lambda/handler.py` folder.
 4. Schedule or trigger the extractor Lambda to populate S3.
-5. Ingest the generated JSON files into Quick Suite as knowledge bases
+5. Ingest the generated JSON files into Quick Suite as knowledge base
-6. Crate Quick Suite Spaces linking the Knowledge Base
+6. Crate Quick Suite Space linking the Knowledge Base
-7. Create a Quick Suite Agent, assign the knowledge base(s), and use the prompt template in `quicksuite/agent_prompt_template.md`.
+7. Create a Quick Suite Agent, assign the knowledge base(s), and use the sample prompt template in `quicksuite/setting_up_agent.md`.
 8. Hook the Agenet into your Browser App for end-user access.